 - Floor lighting – inserted into the skirting or up-lights from the floor, great for drama and interest.
 These tiny lights inserted into the skirting board are great for lighting stairs where people who move around at night need a little lighting for safety such as children and older people.
 Having said that they also look good!

-2. Mid-level lighting – lights at eye level such as table lamps, niches or alcove lighting (image 2) wall lights – this lighting is your work horse, the general lighting/task lighting where you need it and gives ambience to any room.
+2. Mid-level lighting – lights at eye-level such as table lamps, niches, or alcove lighting (image 2) wall lights – this lighting is your workhorse, the general lighting/task lighting where you need it and gives ambiance to any room.
 This lighting has to be adaptable, dimmable, and variable.
 It can also be the most decorative of lighting, with gorgeous lamps and shades.